Nominations closed Monday 17 August 2020.

 - Evidence of national and/or international contribution to leadership and innovation in teaching and professional education by the nominee.

-- Research contributions of national and/or international significance, with dissemination in peer reviewed national/international publications, and other international forums.
-This can include presentations by invitation in plenary sessions at meetings of national and/or international significance
+- Research contributions of national and/or international significance with dissemination in peer reviewed publications (national/international) and other international forums, including presentations by invitation in plenary sessions at meetings of national and/or international significance.

 3. Professional service and leadership

 - Recognition as an expert in child and/or youth health at a national and/or international level.